Global well-posedness of the two-dimensional stochastic viscous nonlinear wave equations: On local well-posedness of subcritical vNLW

 \noi By using the second equality in the scaling condition \eqref{str_cond}, we obtain the desired inequality with the underlying constant independent of $j$, and so the inequality \eqref{str4} follows.
 The inequality \eqref{str5} follows in a similar manner. \end{proof}

 \begin{remark}\rm As in the case of the homogeneous Strichartz estimates (Lemma \ref{LEM:hom_str}), the Strichartz estimates for the inhomogeneous linear viscous wave equation on $\T^d$ also hold for a larger class of pairs $(q,r)$ and $(\wt q, \wt r)$ compared to the Strichartz estimates for the usual linear wave equations \cite{GV, LS, KT, GKO}.
-Again, this is due to the dissipative effects of the viscosity term.
+Again, this is due to the parabolic smoothing effect.
 Note that this is also true on $\R^d$ (see \cite{KC1}). \end{remark}

 We complete this subsection by making the following observation.
 Recall that we are considering the viscous NLW on $\T^2$ with nonlinearity $|u|^{p-1}u$ for $p>1$.
 Suppose that we can find pairs $(q,r)$ and $(\wt q, \wt r)$ satisfying the scaling condition $\eqref{str_cond}$ such that